bituzin/ForeverIncreasedCounter/README.md

 - **❌ No Parameters** - Fixed +1 increment, no arbitrary values
 - **🔒 Immutable** - Once deployed, behavior cannot be changed

-✅ 20/10.2025 Update: Added Time Tracking Features (foreverIncreasedCounter v0.2.sol)
+✅ 20/10.2025 Update: Added Time Tracking Features (ForeverIncreasedCounter v0.2.sol)

 lastIncrementTime (public variable) Purpose: Tracks the exact timestamp of the last counter increment Returns: Unix timestamp (uint256) of when the counter was last increased Usage: Directly accessible public variable showing when the last interaction occurred